Oh yes, it comes to those who wait: holidays! Here are some relaxing times from last July for my . Calendar 2017

 Not necessarily the same time: Moscow, Sarajevo and Istanbul are in different time zones.
 Taken in Das ist Valter, Kranj, Slovenia, where the middle time applies.

-Time to waddle and wag.
-From Kranj bridge.
+July: Time to waddle and wag.
+From the Kranj bridge, Slovenia.

 Time for this Roman to feel the existential dread of being surrounded by tall mountains.
 But there was food.
 Julian Alps.